-- 3.5.2 The end-to-end performance levels described in clause 3.5.1 must be calculated: - (a) on the basis of a percentage calculation using all Ports completed over the 3 consecutive months ending March, June, September and December of each calendar year; - (b) using the time taken to complete individual Ports, where the time is calculated using the sum of: - (i) the time elapsed between when the PN is initiated and when the PN confirmation is received; and - (ii) the time elapsed between when the PCN is initiated and when the last Broadcast Port Cutover Completion Advice or Broadcast Technology Transfer Completion Advice is received by the GMC from all involved parties, with the exception of agreed parties; - (c) using the elapsed time that occurs during the Standard Hours of Operation; and - (d) Ports not completed at end of Standard Hours of Operation on the last day of the quarter should be excluded.

-3.5.3 Individual transaction times expressed in the Code must be met in 95% of cases, measured on a quarterly basis against Standard Hours of Operation.
+- 3.5.3 The end-to-end performance levels described in clause 3.5.2 must be calculated: - (a) on the basis of a percentage calculation using all Ports completed over the three consecutive months ending March, June, September and December of each calendar year; - (b) using the time taken to complete individual Ports, where the time is calculated using the sum of: - (i) the time elapsed between when the PN is initiated and when the PN confirmation is received; and - (ii) the time elapsed between when the PCN is initiated and when the last Broadcast Port Cutover Completion Advice or Broadcast Technology Transfer Completion Advice is received by the GMC from all involved parties, with the exception of agreed parties; - (iii) using the elapsed time that occurs during the Standard Hours of Support; and - (iv) Ports not completed at end of Standard Hours of Support on the last day of the quarter should be excluded. - 3.5.4 Individual transaction times expressed in the Code must be met in 95% of cases, measured on a quarterly basis.